morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 #### Rule M15 - Management will give you a budget of zero dollars and expect you to work miracles.

+**Rule M15A** - “Boss paralysis” happens when they ask you a question that needs a numeric answer, and they become catatonic until you say a number.
+Failing to recognize the nature of this condition may result in you having a budget of $911.

 #### Rule M16 - Management never wants to pay to upgrade anything.

 **Rule M16A** - Unless it's for management.